top of page

 (2025)

-stones collected from ancestral rivers, dried chrysanthemums, bird bones, willow leaves, found wool, paper clay, hag stone, dried mugwort
+stones collected from ancestral rivers, voile curtain, cotton, dried chrysanthemums, bird bones, willow leaves, found wool, paper clay, hag stone, dried mugwort

 restricted breath